-We spent an afternoon discovering this delightful orchard.
-It is recommended to ring ahead and meet with Bill and Julie to get a rundown on what apples are ripe for the picking.
-Instructed with simple rules to watch where you are walking due to uneven surfaces, supervise the kids when picking (for an apple to land on one's head isn't pleasant), pay for what you pick and use the rubbish bins provided to keep the farm clean.
+With caution signs in place, there are only a few simple rules to follow.
+Watch where you are walking due to uneven surfaces, supervise the kids when picking (for an apple to land on one's head isn't pleasant), pay for what you pick and use the rubbish bins provided to keep the farm clean.

-You can taste the fruit as you go and pay for what you pick at $2.70 a kilogram or in our case as we picked over 10kg it was $2.50 a kilogram.
+You can taste the fruit as you go and pay for what you pick at $2.70 a kilogram or in our case, as we picked over 10kg it was $2.50 a kilogram.

-There is ample signage leading up to Shields Orchard but if you are driving from Sydney, the orchard is located on your right, so give plenty of warning to the cars behind when your turn right into car park in front of the shed.
+There is ample signage leading up to Shields Orchard but if you are driving from Sydney, the orchard is located on your right, so give plenty of warning to the cars behind when your turn right into the car park in front of the shed.